-When an exclusion is considered appropriate, this decision must be made in partnership with the Local Authority and subject to an emergency EHCP review.
-An exclusion can only be considered when all possible reasonable steps to avoid exclusion have been exhausted.
-If there is clear evidence that all possible reasonable steps have been taken and an exclusion is still assessed as appropriate, then
+When an exclusion is considered appropriate, this decision must be made in partnership with the Local Authority (via SEND manager) and subject to an emergency EHCP review.
+An exclusion can only be considered when all possible reasonable steps to avoid exclusion have been exhausted and can be evidenced.